azekyoo/devops/README.md

 ### 11. `ENTRYPOINT java -jar myapp.jar`
 - **Purpose**: Sets the command to run when the container starts.
 It uses the `java -jar` command to run the Spring Boot application from the `myapp.jar` file.

+#### Why do we need a reverse proxy?

+A reverse proxy improves security, performance, and scalability by routing client requests to backend servers, handling tasks like load balancing, SSL termination, and caching.
+It also hides backend infrastructure details, simplifying the overall architecture.

+#### Why is docker-compose so important?

+Docker Compose is important because it simplifies managing multi-container Docker applications by allowing you to define, configure, and run them together in a single YAML file, automating networking, dependencies, and scaling.
+This makes development, testing, and deployment more efficient.